-And since several contracts with subs are pricey, there’s not sufficient incentive for them.
-Once the contractor implements labor trailing with a low trailing badge, he will then check all labor hours.
+And since several contracts with subs are pricey, they are not incentivized enough.
+Once the contractor implements labor trailing with a low trailing badge, he will check all labor hours.
 Hence with the use of IoT on construction sites, tracking of labor hours gets easier.

 27. Monitoring for loss interference, security, and insurance protection